 He beats the director to the set, arriving at 5:30AM when the sun still hasn't come up.
 First things first.
 He gathers the lighting design team and the lighting crew together and reviews the setup for the day's shoot.

 There are quite a few things that need to be changed.
 The types of lights being used are wrong.
 The bounce boards are at the wrong angles.
 They only get one shot at sunrise today, so everything needs to be perfect.
 Shooter shouts his orders to the team.
 They groan, but do as they're told.

 Next he gets with the camera crew.
-They review the lenses that they had originally planned to use but now, looking at the new lighting setup, Shooter feels that some changes should be made.
-Once all that has been squared away, Shooter has his crew practice the camera movements that the scene requires.
+They review the lenses that they had originally planned to use, but now, looking at the new lighting setup, Shooter feels that some changes should be made.
+Once all that has been squared away, he has his crew practice the camera movements the scene requires.

-They've fallen pretty behind schedule and the Director wants to try to make up that time.
-For Shooter, however, it means doing subpar work.
+They've fallen pretty behind schedule and the director wants to try to make up that time.
+For Shooter, however, that would mean doing subpar work.
 Shooter knows this isn't ideal, as he doesn't want to get a reputation for being difficult or moving slowly, but he also doesn't want to get a reputation for doing shoddy work.